SaaS Metrics: 15 KPIs Every B2B Leader Must Track [2026]

 The era of growth-at-all-costs is over.
 Between 2020 and 2022, B2B SaaS companies could raise capital on the strength of top-line growth alone.
 Investors tolerated negative unit economics, bloated burn rates, and murky retention numbers as long as ARR was climbing.
 That world no longer exists.

 But SaaS metrics are not just for investors.
 They are the operating system of a well-run subscription business.
-When you understand your metrics deeply — not just the numbers but the levers behind them — you can make better decisions about where to invest, what to cut, when to hire, and how to price.
-You stop guessing and start operating with precision.
+When you understand the levers behind the numbers, you can make better decisions about where to invest, what to cut, when to hire, and how to price.
+The right AI-powered GTM systems can surface these insights automatically rather than requiring manual dashboard analysis.
+A pre-seed startup should not be obsessing over burn multiple.
+A Series C company should not celebrate MRR without understanding the quality of that revenue.
+Context matters, and this guide will give you that context.

 The 15 SaaS metrics that matter